4mr0m3r0/argo-project-samples/README.md

-# Argo Workflow Samples
+# Argo Samples
 This is a repository for some experiments in Argo Workflow.

-Go first to the main website examples:
+Go first to the main website: https://argoproj.github.io/ ArgoProj Examples:
 * https://argoproj.github.io/argo/examples/
 * https://github.com/argoproj/argo/tree/master/examples